-Change of Assumptions: In 2021 and 2020, there were no changes.
+Change of Assumptions: In 2023, there were no changes.
+In 2022, the discount rate was reduced from 7.15% to 6.90%.
+In addition, demographic assumptions and the inflation rate assumption were changed in accordance with the 2021 CalPERS Experience Study and Review of Acutarial Assumptions.
+In 2019 to 2021, there were no changes.
 In 2018, demographic assumptions and inflation rate were changed in accordance to the CalPERS Experience Study and Review of Actuarial Assumptions December 2017.
 There were no changes in the discount rate.
 In 2017, the accounting discount rate reduced from 7.65 percent to 7.15 percent.
 In 2016, there were no changes.
 In 2015, amounts reported reflect an adjustment of the discount rate from 7.5 percent (net of administrative expense) to 7.65 percent (without a reduction for pension plan administrative expense.
 In 2014, amounts reported were based on the 7.5 percent discount rate.

-Required Supplementary Information (Unaudited) Schedule of Changes in Net Other Postemployment Benefits Liability and Related Ratios For the Years Ended June 30, 2022 and 2021
+Required Supplementary Information (Unaudited) Schedule of Changes in Net Other Postemployment Benefits Liability and Related Ratios For the Years Ended June 30, 2024 and 2023